 Start preparing your students for college and career early and often.
-ACT Explore is designed to help 8th and 9th graders explore a broad range of options for their future.
-It prepares students not only for their high school coursework but for their post–high school choices as well.
-ACT Explore can serve as an independent program or as the entry point into ACT's College and Career Readiness System.
+ACT Explore is designed to help 8th and 9th graders explore a broad range of options for the future.

 ACT Explore data gives educators, students, and families early insight into a student's level of preparedness for college and career by high school graduation.
 Access to ACT Explore data will: